Back to the home page

 All actions you do in Gparted have to be confirmed by a click on the Apply button in the panel (the green tick V), before they are being executed.
 An extra security measure, no doubt....

 b.
 Reboot your computer.
-Don't remove the Ubuntu DVD.
+Don't remove the Ubuntu USB stick / DVD.

-d.
-When no errors are found, boot your computer from the DVD again and choose "Try Ubuntu".
+c.
+Boot your computer from the USB stick / DVD again and choose "Try Ubuntu".

 During its course, the installer will use the unallocated space automatically, without notification, when you select the "alongside" option for the preservation of your existing Windows.
 Which is exactly what you want.